stoeffel/awesome-fp-js/README.md

 * [Static Land](https://github.com/rpominov/static-land) – Specification similar to Fantasy Land but based on static methods rather than instance methods.
 * [immutable-ext](https://github.com/DrBoolean/immutable-ext) – FantasyLand extensions for [Immutable.js](https://github.com/facebook/immutable-js).
 * [daggy](https://github.com/puffnfresh/daggy) – Library for creating tagged constructors.
-* [Sanctuary](https://github.com/plaid/sanctuary) – Sanctuary makes it possible to write safe code without null checks.
+* [Sanctuary](https://github.com/plaid/sanctuary) – Sanctuary makes it possible to write safe code without null checks.  +CT, +TS.
-* [monet.js](http://cwmyers.github.io/monet.js/) – A library that assists functional programming by providing a rich set of Monads and other useful functions.
+* [monet.js](http://cwmyers.github.io/monet.js/) – A library that assists functional programming by providing a rich set of Monads and other useful functions.  +CT, +TS.
 * [union-type](https://github.com/paldepind/union-type) – A small JavaScript library for defining and using union types.
 * [freeky](https://github.com/DrBoolean/freeky) – A collection of Free monads.
 * [Fluture](https://github.com/Avaq/Fluture) – A Future library with included control utilities, high performance and great error messages.
 * [fantasy-combinators](https://github.com/fantasyland/fantasy-combinators) – Common combinators.
 * [fantasy-birds](https://github.com/fantasyland/fantasy-birds) – Port of the Haskell package Data.Aviary.Birds.
 Everything for your combinatory needs.
-* [crocks](https://github.com/evilsoft/crocks) – A collection of popular Algebraic Data Types with the main goal to curate and provide not only a common interface between each type, but also all of the helper functions needed to hit the ground running.
+* [crocks](https://github.com/evilsoft/crocks) – A collection of popular Algebraic Data Types with the main goal to curate and provide not only a common interface between each type, but also all of the helper functions needed to hit the ground running. -TS.
 * [kudo-js](https://github.com/blitzritz/kudojs) - A small utility library with a set of Algebraic Data Types and Helper functions to help you write code in a functional programming style in Javascript
-* [purify](https://github.com/gigobyte/purify) - Functional programming library for TypeScript focusing on ADTs
+* [purify](https://github.com/gigobyte/purify) - Functional programming library for TypeScript focusing on ADTs.  +CT, +TS.
 * [MojiScript](https://github.com/joelnet/MojiScript)- an async-first, opinionated, and functional language designed to have 100% compatibility with JavaScript engines
-* [Pratica](https://github.com/rametta/pratica) - Small, simple, easy FP data types for pragmatic and productive developers who need to ship reliable code fast.
+* [Pratica](https://github.com/rametta/pratica) - Small, simple, easy FP data types for pragmatic and productive developers who need to ship reliable code fast.  +CT, +TS.
 * [Tifi](https://github.com/mobily/tifi) - Tifi is a library for functional programming in TypeScript.
 It solves a problem of the existence of both `undefined` and `null`.
-Tifi is inspired by the OCaml/Reason utilities for the option data type.
+Tifi is inspired by the OCaml/Reason utilities for the option data type. +CT, +TS.

 ### Lenses